Gaku Stories: Zoku Gakumonogatari

 The final winter of Gaku's elementary school days brings further troubles for the narrator.
 After a brave battle against the illness, Toshio Hoshimi, who served as the leader for the narrator's expedition across Siberia, succumbs to his cancer, and passes away.
 The narrator is unable to bear the thought of the man's six-year-old daughter crying in front of a father who has becomes nothing but a small pile of bones, and eventually finds himself unable to collect Toshio's bones to have them put them into an urn.
 He also has to deal with the rumours of murder that surround the disappearance of his high school friend Kishino, a former boxer who participated in the Tokyo Olympics, as well as his mother in law's stroke.
-During these difficult days, the narrator attempts to recall if he saw his own father's remains after his passing in his sixth year of elementary school, but though he clearly recalls the moments before and after the funeral, he doesn't remember any important details.
+During these difficult days, the narrator attempts to recall if he saw his own father's remains after his death in his sixth year of elementary school, but though he clearly recalls the moments before and after the funeral, he doesn't remember any important details.
 As he takes Gaku to a clothes store to have him measured for his new uniform, he wonders whether his own father was hoping to live long enough to see him in a high school uniform too.

 During Gaku's final spring vacation, he plans a one-week excursion to Lake Kameyama with six friends including Tottan and Mittan.
 He warns the narrator not to come, and he and his friends make a success of the trip all on their own, without even asking Mr. Noda for help.
 Just before Gaku starts lower high school, the narrator invites Mr. Noda and various other friends to the house and throws a gyōza party for his son.
 And as the cherry blossoms fall from the trees, the day of Gaku's entrance ceremony arrives.
 With this, the sweet-natured days of Gaku's boyhood with his father come to an end, and the narrator feels as if his son has begun to take the first steps into his own world.